appwarden/build-cloudflare-action/README.md

 ## Why Use This Action?

-This GitHub Action is the **official and recommended way** to install [Appwarden](https://appwarden.io/docs) on any website deployed on Cloudflare.
+This GitHub Action deploys the Appwarden universal middleware on any website deployed on Cloudflare.

 ### Automatic Updates